Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators: Integral and neural RKBS

 For a Banach space $\U$ and $\Omega$ locally-compact Hausdorff, we define $\M(\Omega; \U)$ to be the set of regular countably additive $\U$-valued vector measures over $\Omega$ equipped with the Borel $\sigma$-algebra and with finite total variation.
 In this setting, a vector-valued generalization \cite[Theorem 1]{meziani2009dual} of the Riesz representation theorem provides an isometric isomorphism

-where the pairing is an integral-like operation that is constructed via uniform approximation by simple functions, and is defined later in the paper.
 In the special case when $\Omega$ is compact Hausdorff, this duality result is known as Singer's representation theorem \cite{singer1957linear}.
 In the context of Hilbert space-valued measures on second countable locally-compact Hausdorff domains, it also appears as Theorem 9 of Carmeli et al.\ \cite{carmeli2010vector}.